Flour Fundamentals

 Another flour that surprised me as an allrounder is our roller milled spelt flour.
 It has a high protein count at 14%.
 This is most likely due to spelt having higher gliadin: glutenin ratio than wheat and therefore doesn’t form as strong gluten matrix and isn’t as strong.

 The rest of the flours we stock tend towards the bread-making end of the spectrum with protein counts of 12% and above.
 So, your choice will come down to flavour, fibre content and taste.
 I am a big fan of having a bulk amount of roller milled wheat flour (either heritage or baker’s), as it stores better and has a nice high gluten content (around 13%).
-Then I mix in a small about of other types of whole stoneground flours that I want to add some fibre and flavour.
+Then I mix in a small amount of other types of whole stoneground flours that I want to add some fibre and flavour.
 I usually mix at 60-70% roller milled to 30-40% whole flour to get my desired result.
 Doing it this way means I don’t have to store too much of the volatile stoneground flours but I always have some flour on hand.